openmindednewby/photoGalleryAngularApp/README.md

 4. **DONE** Implement the infinitive scroll on your own.
 Do not use libraries.
 5. **DONE** Don’t use any backend server for retaining state
 6. **In progress** Add unit tests
-7. **In progress**  Think carefully about how to structure your code.
+7. **DONE**  Think carefully about how to structure your code.
 Make separate reusable components, modules, etc Test your code
    1. refactor favorite widget with photo widget and merge them into a single component
 8. **DONE**  Use async pipe and RxJS do not use subscriptions and promises
 9.  **DONE**  Implement Change Detection on Push To improve Performance (stretch)